 In this episode of the Clean Water Made Easy Podcast Episode I explain the basics of how to deal with iron manganese treatment in well water.

 You will learn how to remove iron and manganese from your water, and why these metals are there in the first place.
-I share some easy to follow steps to finding out what type of iron you have if you have manganese as well.
-I also go over various best options to treat your well water and have clean great non-staining water throughout the house!
+I share some easy to follow steps to finding out what type of iron you have and if you have manganese as well.
+I also go over various best options to treat your well water and have clean, non-staining water throughout the house!

 Iron Manganese Treatment Topics:

 ● Reasons for Iron and Manganese in your water

 ● Signs your water is contaminated with Iron and/or Manganese

 ● Types of Iron found in well water

 ● Iron Manganese Treatment Options